intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 model = MultiRNNCell(cells = multiRNNCells)
 ```

-A cell that stack multiple rnn cells.
+A cell that stack multiple rnn cells(simpleRNN/LSTM/LSTMPeephole/GRU/ConvLSTMPeephole/ConvLSTMPeephole3D).
 Only works with RecurrentDecoder.
-If you want to
-stack multiple cells with Recurrent.
+If you want to stack multiple cells with Recurrent.
 Use Sequential().add(Recurrent(cell)).add(Recurrent(cell))... instead

 Parameters: